torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 The byte swap instructions operate on the destination register only and do not use a separate source register or immediate value.

-For ``BPF_ALU``, the 1-bit source operand field in the opcode is used to select what byte order the operation convert from or to.
-For ``BPF_ALU64``, the 1-bit source operand field in the opcode is not used and must be 0.
+For ``BPF_ALU``, the 1-bit source operand field in the opcode is used to select what byte order the operation converts from or to.
+For ``BPF_ALU64``, the 1-bit source operand field in the opcode is reserved and must be set to 0.

 =========  =========  =====  =================================================
 class      source     value  description
 =========  =========  =====  =================================================
-BPF_ALU    BPF_TO_LE  0x00   convert between host byte order and little endian BPF_ALU    BPF_TO_BE  0x08   convert between host byte order and big endian BPF_ALU64  BPF_TO_LE  0x00   do byte swap unconditionally
+BPF_ALU    BPF_TO_LE  0x00   convert between host byte order and little endian BPF_ALU    BPF_TO_BE  0x08   convert between host byte order and big endian BPF_ALU64  Reserved   0x00   do byte swap unconditionally
 =========  =========  =====  =================================================

 The 'imm' field encodes the width of the swap operations.
 The following widths